sridharrajs/nodejs-api-boilerplate/README.md

 1. `Mongodb 3.6.3`
 2. `Express 4.13.3`
-3. `Nodejs v8.9.4`
+3. `Nodejs v10.16.1`

 ## Development

-1. Create a new `.env` file with necessary configuration.
+Create a new `.env` file with necessary configuration.
 You can refer `.env.sample` for the reference

-2. Install the dependencies using `npm install`
+Install the dependencies

+    npm i

 ## Deployment